cardano-community/guild-operators/docs/Scripts/gliveview.md

 # User Variables - Change as desired #
 ######################################

 NODE_NAME="Cardano Node"                  # Change your node's name prefix here, keep at or below 19 characters!
 REFRESH_RATE=2                            # How often (in seconds) to refresh the view (additional time for processing and output may slow it down)
 LEGACY_MODE=false                         # (true|false) If enabled unicode box-drawing characters will be replaced by standard ASCII characters
 RETRIES=3                                 # How many attempts to connect to running Cardano node before erroring out and quitting
-THEME="dark"                               # dark  = suited for terminals with a dark background
+PEER_LIST_CNT=6                           # Number of peers to show on each in/out page in peer analysis view THEME="dark"                              # dark  = suited for terminals with a dark background
                                           # light = suited for terminals with a bright background
-NO_INTERNET_MODE="N"                       # To skip checking for auto updates or make outgoing connections to guild-operators github repository
+ENABLE_IP_GEOLOCATION="Y"                 # Enable IP geolocation on outgoing and incoming connections using ip-api.com
 ```